Donating land, property or shares

-If you don’t complete a tax return, write to HM Revenue and Customs (HMRC) with details of the gift or sale and your tax relief amount.
+If you do not complete a tax return, write to HM Revenue and Customs (HMRC) with details of the gift or sale and your tax relief amount.
 You’ll either get a refund, or your tax code will be changed so you pay less Income Tax for that tax year.

 Capital Gains Tax relief

-You don’t have to pay Capital Gains Tax on land, property or shares you give to charity.
+You do not have to pay Capital Gains Tax on land, property or shares you give to charity.

 You may have to pay if you sell them for more than they cost you but less than their market value.
 Work out your gain using the amount the charity actually pays you, rather than the value of the asset.